 The principals of Feng Shui greatly influence the suggestions I share.

-I’ve also completed extensive Senior Move Manager® training with the National Association of Senior Move Managers (NASMM).
+I’ve completed extensive Senior Move Manager® training with the National Association of Senior Move Managers (NASMM).
 This means I understand the challenges when older adults need to downsize and transition to a smaller space.